12beesinatrenchcoat/sketches/README.md

 ### no, like, why make *this?*
 I used to use OpenProcessing.
 But then I found out they do NFTs.
 And that's something I can't support.

+## how?
+Put sketches in [`/sketches/`](/sketches), start the name of the file with a year (used to group sketches).
+Run `node .` to create a sketches.mjs.
+Serve on a server.

+## contributing
+No contributions to [`/sketches/`](/sketches) will be accepted (unless it's a severe or security issue, or something).
+This repo is more of a showcase than anything.
+Other files are fair game.

 # license
 [Creative Commons Attribution Share Alike 4.0 International (CC-BY-SA-4.0)](./LICENSE).
 Do what you want, but give credit, and put it under the same license.